Last Updated on July 4, 2023

 EDIBLE CONIFER CONES

-The cones of many conifers are edible as well.
+Though they don’t look terribly tasty when mature, the young cones of many conifers are edible as well.
 They’re typically used when young in late spring to make preserves.
 Forager Chef has advice on making an interesting-looking pine cone cider jam and The Meaning of Water shares information on eating young spruce cones worth checking out.
 The pollen from male cones is sometimes used as well.